HannesRammer/Dartabase/dartabase_model/README.md

     see http://pub.dartlang.org/packages/dartabase_migration

     Version
-    	0.3.0 -fixed possible crash in < 0.3.0 with mysql adapter, -changed model method_names to methodNames (Dart Style Guide) 0.2.1 -added delete function to remove object from database
+    	0.4.0 -adapted model for migration 0.4.0 see compatibility below 0.3.0 -fixed possible crash in < 0.3.0 with mysql adapter, -changed model method_names to methodNames (Dart Style Guide) 0.2.1 -added delete function to remove object from database